A Memory Called Empire

 Winner of the 2020 Hugo Award for Best Novel.

-Arkady Martine's A Memory Called Empire is one of the hottest science fiction debuts around, with amazing word-of-mouth acclaim still building.
-For those who loved Ann Leckie's epic space opera Ancillary Justice, Tasmyn Muir's Gideon the Ninth and Iain M. Banks’s Culture novels.
+Arkady Martine's A Memory Called Empire is one of the hottest science fiction debuts around.
+For those who loved Ann Leckie's epic space opera Ancillary Justice, Tamsyn Muir's Gideon the Ninth and Iain M. Banks’s Culture novels.

 In a war of lies she seeks the truth . . .

 Ambassador Mahit Dzmare travels to the Teixcalaanli Empire’s interstellar capital, eager to take up her new post.
 Yet when she arrives, she discovers her predecessor was murdered.
 But no one will admit his death wasn’t accidental – and she might be next.